 - Lots of dried oregano (preferably Greek dried oregano)!

 I’ve visited Greek islands on a few occasions in my life, and every time I’ve landed in Greece I wanted to have my Horiatiki Salad immediately.
-There’s nothing better then fresh vegetables with a super fragrant olive oil, a splash of red wine vinegar and dried oregano.
+There’s nothing better than fresh vegetables with super fragrant olive oil, a splash of red wine vinegar and dried oregano.